DopplerUniversity/mandalorian-gifs-python/README.md

 Setting up for local development is mostly-automated through commands in the `Makefile`, but these can be run manually if `make` is not installed.

 1. Install the latest version of Python 3:

 ```sh
 brew install python
 ```

 2. Clone the [Mandalorion GIFs repo](https://github.com/DopplerHQ/mandalorion-gifs):

 ```sh
 git clone https://github.com/DopplerHQ/mandalorion-gifs
 ```

-3. Create the virtual environment:
+3. Create the virtual environment (which includes installing dev dependencies):

 ```sh
 make create-virtual-env
 ```

 4. [Install the Doppler CLI](https://docs.doppler.com/docs/enclave-installation):

 ```sh
 # See https://docs.doppler.com/docs/enclave-installation for other operating systems and environments, e.g. Docker
 brew install dopplerhq/cli/doppler
 ```

 5. Login and create your free Doppler account on the Community plan:

 ```sh
 doppler login
 ```

 6. Create the Doppler project providing the [GIPHY API KEY](https://developers.giphy.com/docs/api/#quick-start-guide):

 ```sh
 make create-doppler-project GIPHY_API_KEY=YOUR_KEY_HERE
 ```